Shirley Patterson

-Shirley Patterson, sometimes billed as Shawn Smith, (December 26, 1922 – April 4, 1995) was a Canadian-born B-movie actress of the 1940s and 1950s.
+Shirley Gladys Patterson (December 26, 1922 – April 4, 1995), sometimes billed as Shawn Smith, was a Canadian-born B-movie actress of the 1940s and 1950s.

 Early years

-Born in Winnipeg, Canada, Patterson grew up in Eastend, Saskatchewan.
+Born on December 26, 1922, in Winnipeg, Canada, Patterson grew up in Eastend, Saskatchewan.
 She was the daughter of druggist Benjamin Patterson.
 The family moved to Los Angeles because of her father's health problems, and she finished her education there.

 Career

 Patterson began her acting career after being a beauty contestant in pageants in California from 1939 to 1940.
-In 1940, she won the Miss California Pageant but was disqualified later when it was found she was underage.
+In 1940, she won the Miss California Pageant, making a total of 15 contest victories.
+She was disqualified later when it was found she was underage.
 The second-place contestant (Rosemary LaPlanche) won the Miss America Pageant in 1941.

 She signed a contract with Columbia Pictures after a talent scout saw her perform in a little theater production.
 Her career spanned 40 films, a few television appearances, and a serial.

 Patterson played the role of heroine, Linda Page, in the 1943 15-chapter Batman serial.
 In 1944, she starred in The Vigilantes Ride with Russell Hayden and Bob Wills.
 In 1946, she accompanied Eddie Dean and Roscoe Ates in the movie Driftin River, and starred with them again the same year in Tumbleweed Trail, as well as Stars Over Texas.
 She also was Dean's object of affection in the song "Let's Go Sparkin'" from the 1947 movie Black Hills.